 The Permanent Secretariat of the Foundation is responsible for managing day-to-day operations.
 Its Director is appointed by the Board.

-Management and general administration:
+Management, training and general administration:

 Situated at the crossroads of major trade routes from the Mediterranean to Flanders and from Italy to France, Geneva became an important center of trade many centuries ago.